 |This writing has not yet been rated and therefore this information is not yet available.|

-The chairs are the ugly mass produced industrial kind: light coloured wooden arms, skinny chrome legs, and dark greyish-green upholstery, the colour of a stormy sea.
+The chairs are the ugly mass produced industrial kind: light coloured wooden arms, skinny chrome legs, and dark greyish-green upholstery, the colour of a puke inducing stormy sea.
 Two triangular piss coloured tables are symmetrically occupying the middle of the room, as if to show some lame attempt at decorum.
-The usual boring magazines are spread out haphazardly over the tables: "Reader's Digest," "Time," "National Geographic," "Life," and of course the always present "Family Circle."
+The usual boring magazines are spread out haphazardly over two severely scuffed chocolate brown coffee tables, looking like they were hauled out of green dumpster outside a subsidized apartment building: "Reader's Digest," "Time," "National Geographic," "Life," and of course the ever present "Family Circle."
 Uncle Mickey told me that Reader's Digest was a lazy man's rag, published mainly for half wits and illiterates.
 I sure wish medical offices would carry my favourite reads like "Mad" and "Crazy."
-But of course when I think about it, with names like that, the shrinks would surely worry about insulting their patients!
+But of course when I think about it, with names like that, the shrinks naturally reckoned that it be more than insensitive to display such reading material to their patients, especially considering that we're the suckers who pay their exorbitant salaries, simply for asking stupid questions and writing down the answers, something any moron with half a brain could do with his eyes closed!

 Abigail takes off her army jacket.
 I glance over and see what looks like lines of red welts covering her left wrist.
 It brought to mind a student I first met at Northwood.
 Her name was Cody Ambrose.
 I first met her at lunch period sitting alone at the bottom bench of the wooden football stands, crisscrossing what looked like a pen knife across her wrist.
 I realized that she was one of those fucked up cutters--you know, kids who draw blood on purpose.
 Uncle Mickey told me that a lot of kids self harm because they're into some kind of deep emotional pain.
 They feel numb and detached from everything, so as weird as it sounds, cutting actually makes them feel more alive.